 Cooperation by sharing data

 PACT is a service on the online port portal MyPort for outgoing ocean vessels from agents and terminals in the Amsterdam port.
 By cleverly sharing data with each other, we make the port more predictable and aim to reduce delays.
 The initiative was born during a Port Performance Meeting (PPM), a periodic consultation with Port of Amsterdam and the companies in the port.
-PACT was built and this service is now ready for use.
+PACT is in use since April 2023.

 Participants give with PACT an update earlier in the ordering process when they have started the last step of their operational process.
 This is the so-called ETCF90% (Estimated Time Cargo Finished 90%).
 The agent receives a notification of this and is not allowed to place an order until he receives this notification.
 By order we mean ordering pilots and tugs and reserving the lock.

 For the use of the service there is a PACT manual (in Dutch).
 You can also watch the demo's for the terminal and agent.

 The added value for the terminals is that they can plan longer in advance and less telephone traffic is needed with the agent.
 This is partly due to the fact that the ETCF90% is used very consciously.
 For the agent, the added value is less telephone traffic.
 However, telephone traffic is still necessary to be able to do the work.
 For Port of Amsterdam, the added value is less over-ordering so that the locks, pilotage and tugs can be used more efficiently.
 In this way, together we reduce delays in the port.

 Terminals: Evos East, Evos West, Exolum, VTTI, Zenith